TrackerControl/tracker-control-android/README.md

 in Computer Science at the University of Oxford, under the supervision of Professor Max van Kleek.

-## Installation / Download
+## Installation
-The app can be [downloaded here](https://github.com/OxfordHCC/tracker-control-android/releases).

-Alternatively, there exists a [repository for F-Droid](https://apt.izzysoft.de/fdroid/index/apk/net.kollnig.missioncontrol).
+Disclaimer: The app is **very experimental** and should not be used on your regular phone.

+1. Install the [F-Droid](https://f-droid.org/) app store.
+2. Start F-Droid, open its settings, and add the new repository: https://apt.izzysoft.de/fdroid/repo
+3. Search for "TrackerControl" from the main screen of F-Droid and install.

 ## Key Highlights
 TrackerControl provides